 In between play dates and day trips the beautiful boy and I have enjoyed some time together being quiet - or at least only the two of us making the noise!
 We've been to church....

-No, I'm not a churchgoer in the usual sense, but somehow I am on the rota which means that around 6 times a year I go along to this lovely old building full of history ..... and have a good clean through!
+.. and have a good clean through!
 It seems quite irreverent but at the same time such a privilege; bashing around with a broom, flicking cobwebs, and all sorts of animal evidence - bat poo, and the droppings left by the ubiquitous church mice!
 The beautiful boy loves when our rota falls in the holidays.
 He is always Head Polisher.

 He's rather generous with the polish which makes it a much smellier experience than when I go alone!